 "It's speculative.
 There's no indication there's a finite amount of space for inquiries," says Ulzheimer.
 And it's only a small part of the score.
 "There's better bang for your buck if you do more legitimate things."

-3. Closing old accounts will boost your score
+3. Closing old accounts boosts your score

 The length of credit history shows how seasoned of a borrower you are, so the more positive experience you have, the better.
 Having more available credit helps to keep your utilization rate low.
 The utilization rate is how much available credit a borrower uses; the lower the percentage, the better.

-4. Opening many accounts will improve your credit score
+4. Multiple accounts improve your score

 Some consumers with credit problems believe opening many accounts will be proof that they can handle credit.
 Actually, it has the opposite effect.